wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

     if error == nil {
         // No error occurred, proceed to credentials entry (PIN prompt, Enable Touch ID switch, ...) and persist
         // The 'result' contains the 'activationFingerprint' property, representing the device public key - it may be used as visual confirmation
-        // If the server supports recovery codes for activations, then the `activationRecovery` property contains an object with information about activation recovery.
     } else {
         // Error occurred, report it to the user
     }
 }
 ```

-If the received activation result also contains recovery data, then you should display those values to the user.
-To do that, please read the [Getting Recovery Data](#getting-recovery-data) section of this document, which describes how to treat that sensitive information.
-This is relevant for all types of activation you use.

 <!-- begin box warning -->
 Note that if you use `UIDevice.current.name` for a device’s name, your application must include an [appropriate entitlement](https://developer.apple.com/documentation/bundleresources/entitlements/com_apple_developer_device-information_user-assigned-device-name); otherwise, the operating system will provide a generic `iPhone` string.